454bio/tools_playground/ziontools/README.md

 # dephasing_basecaller

-dephasing_basecaller.py - the basic app to perform base calling
+dephasing_basecaller.py - the basic app to perform base calling, by Mel Davey, 2023.

 Does the following for each spot
 1. loads the measured signals for each dye at the start of each cycle, from output of color_transform.py